pokanop/nostromo/README.md

 nostromo is a CLI to manage aliases through simple commands to add and remove scoped aliases and substitutions.

 Managing aliases can be tedious and difficult to set up. nostromo makes this process easy and reliable.
-The tool adds shortcuts to your `.bashrc` that call into the nostromo binary.
+The tool adds shortcuts to your `.bashrc` / `.zshrc` that call into the nostromo binary.
 It reads and manages all aliases within its manifest.
 This is used to find and execute the actual command as well as swap any substitutions to simplify calls.

 nostromo can potentially help you build complex tools in a declarative way.
 Tools commonly allow you to run multi-level commands like `git rebase master branch` or `docker rmi b750fe78269d` which seem clear to use.
 Imagine if you could wrap your aliases / commands / workflow into custom commands that describe things you do often.